-ChamberCrowd members pay a modest fee to access the network.
+ChamberCrowd members pay a modest membership fee to access the network.
 Some courses and groups are included and others are optional.
 You'll find ChamberCrowd far superior to Facebook private groups for meeting people with common interests.
 In a very real sense, you'll get what you pay for.

 Note: ChamberCrowd is not affiliated with or hosted by Facebook in any way.

 My name is Richard Emmons.
 I am the author of Marketing Survival Guide.
 My business background spans three decades, multiple industries, and a wide variety of work.
 Door-to-door selling of attic insulation and yellow pages advertising in college.
 15 years as a Chief Financial Officer.
 14 years as a marketing consultant.
 9 years operating a brick and mortar business.
 I understand the pressures of running a business in a competitive marketplace.

 When it comes to local business, I know chamber works.
 Together, we will take it to a whole new level.

 “Richard is an outstanding Public Speaker.
 His spontaneity in pulling a room full of thoughts, comments and happenings together to make it relate to what is happening at the moment is amazing.
 We have used him as Master of Ceremonies for our Awards Banquet and he is professional and witty.”